cilium/cilium/Documentation/bpf.rst

-Dumping an entire map is possible through the ``map dump`` subcommand which iterates through all present map elements and dumps the key / value pairs as hex.
+Dumping an entire map is possible through the ``map dump`` subcommand which iterates through all present map elements and dumps the key / value pairs.

-With upcoming BTF (BPF Type Format), the map also holds debugging information about the key / value structure and bpftool will be able to 'pretty-print' the content besides a hex dump:
+If no BTF (BPF Type Format) data is available for a given map, then the key / value pairs are dumped as hex:

   ::